JoshuaKoh/async-werewolf/roles.md

 ## Restless Dead (Village Team)
 When most roles in this game are eliminated, you stop playing, but in exchange, you can see everything that's going on in the game.
 The restless dead work differently.
 These roles can keep affecting the game after their elimination, but they don't get full access to roles and information until after they are done affecting the game.

+## Communicative Spirit
+* **TEAM:** Per role
+* **RACE:** Per role
+* **ALIGNMENT:** Per role
+* **NIGHT ACTIVITY:** Per role

+In this village, death is never the end.
+If you are eliminated, you do not leave the game.
+You may still talk and communicate as normal.
+All of your powers no longer function, and you count as having been eliminated for victory purposes.
+You do not receive access to any moderator only information (where ghosts can usually learn all of the roles to spectate).
+You have a one use per game power of Vote. you may, only one time for the remainder of the game, vote to eliminate in a vote going on during the day.
+You may not use this vote to vote to save or prevent an elimination.
+You may not give or receive items.

 ### Specter
 * **TEAM:** Village
 * **RACE:** Human